tkerby/flipperzero-firmware-wPlugins/README.md

 ## Installation
 1. Clone this repository
 2. Install [ufbt](https://github.com/flipperdevices/flipperzero-ufbt)
-3. Run `ufbt` to build or `ufbt launch` to build and launch on your Flipper
+3. Run `ufbt` to build or `ufbt launch` to build and launch on your Flipper - this will install the app on your Flipper

 ## Development
 For testing purposes, you can use [moodlight.org](https://www.moodlight.org/#0) to visually verify the blinking frequency matches your configured BPM.